-The headphone has its own sound signature.
-Also, the headphone amplifier driving the headphone has its own sound signature.
+The Audiophile headphone cable has its sound signature.
+Also, the headphone amplifier driving the headphone has its sound signature.
 Likewise, audio cables have their sound signature.
-But, to make it even more confusing some cables do better jobs with different music genres.
+But, to make it even more confusing, some cables do better jobs with different music genres.
 Perkune audiophile headphone cables are transparent, allowing every detail of the music to be heard.
-And, are considered to be the best audiophile cables online.

 Cables function as aerials and “mop up” interference.
 You will be familiar with this from the buzzing that mobile phones cause from loudspeakers.
 Effective, multi-layer shielding counteracts this.
-No cable can actually improve the sound or picture on an AV system.
-A good cable is not the one that gets the most out of a system, but one that loses the least!
+No cable can improve the sound or picture on an AV system.
+A suitable cable is not the one that gets the most out of a system, but one that loses the least!

 Products often come with copper-coated aluminium wires or conductors manufactured from impure, recycled copper, which significantly reduces the conductivity.
 For a smooth signal flow, it is essential to use pure, oxygen-free copper (OFC) with a high conductivity rating as this is what makes the sound!
 The Audiophile headphone cable